Amine Harit

-Amine Harit (أمين حارث; born 18 June 1997) is a professional footballer who plays as a midfielder for Ligue 1 club Marseille.
-Born in France, with Moroccan parents, he plays for the Morocco national team.
+Amine Harit (أمين حارث; born 18 June 1997) is a professional footballer who plays as an attacking midfielder for Süper Lig club İstanbul Başakşehir, on loan from Marseille.
+Born in France, he plays for the Morocco national team.

+Early life

+Born and raised in Pontoise, France to Moroccan parents, Harit acquired French nationality on 27 August 2003, through the collective effect of his parents' naturalization.

 Club career

 Nantes

 Harit made his debut for the Ligue 1 side on 13 August 2016 against Dijon.
 He played the whole match in a 1–0 away win.

 Schalke 04

 On 10 July 2017, Schalke 04 announced the signing of Harit on a four-year contract.
 The transfer fee paid to Nantes was reported as €8 million, which could rise to €10 million with bonuses.
 He made his debut for the German club on 14 August in a DFB-Pokal against BFC Dynamo.
 He started the match and came off at halftime of a 2–0 away win.